Percent Off guide

 How to use the Percent Off Calculator

-Learn how to use the Percent Off Calculator in plain language: what to enter, what the result means, and what the estimate leaves out.
+Learn how one or two discounts, tax, and effective discount percent turn a tag price into a final sale price.
 Use this guide as a plain-English walkthrough: enter the money values carefully, read the main estimate, then check what the estimate leaves out before you rely on it.

 Open the Percent Off Calculator